Lifestyles of the Mediterranean

 This winter, students will immerse themselves in Greek culture to learn about the health benefits of the traditional Mediterranean lifestyle through a unique travel-study opportunity.

-The course is open to all students and all majors, including non-Rutgers students.
+Lifestyles of the Mediterranean is open to all students and all majors, including non-Rutgers students.
 Individuals who successfully complete the program can earn three credits toward their degree.
 The credits may be applied as an upper-level elective for students majoring in Exercise Science and Sport at Rutgers.
 Students in other majors should check with their department for any credit equivalency.
-Students should apply to the program by November 10, 2017.
+Students should apply to the program by October 1, 2018.

 70 Lipman Drive

 New Brunswick, NJ 08901-8525